...from the 9th Ward to rebuild the walls of urban communities throughout the nation.

 The COA multipurpose facility will continue to be accessible to and of service to the community while also training and preparing the next generation of leader.

-Partner with us by giving to the Fulfilling The Promise 90-Day Campaign, January 15, 2021 – March 15, 2021.
+Partner with by giving to the Partner with us by giving to our Fulfilling The Promise Campaign.
 Our goal is to raise $100,000 to purchase and renovate the new facility and to increase our ministry's impact in the community.

 Take a glance

 at the current and future impactful work taking place at our headquarters

 Future home to the 1st community kitchen in New Orleans’s Lower 9th Ward

 to hold services and meetings

 Office space to 4 local non-profit organizations